RohmaShabbir/GIAIC_Q3/📝 Assignments/Operators/README.md

 ---

 ## 2. Assignment Operators
-These assignment operator are used to assign values to variables.
+These assignment operators are used to assign values to variables.

 | Operator | Example | Same As |
 |----------|---------|---------|